markNZed/TaskFlow/shared/README.md

 * cache.enable - boolean, can be excluded and in that case is assumed to be true
 * cache.seed - array of strings or paths in the task object e.g. ["task.name"] or ["123"]

-The task.config.subtasks.SubTaskNAME.cache controls caching in the SubTask The task.config.subtasks.SubTaskNAME.seed sets the cache seed in the SubTask, it is an array of strings or paths in the task object e.g. ["task.name"] or ["123"]
+The task.config.operators.OperatorNAME.cache controls caching in the Operator The task.config.operators.OperatorNAME.seed sets the cache seed in the Operator, it is an array of strings or paths in the task object e.g. ["task.name"] or ["123"]

 `task.config.services` stores an array of service configurations